Wondering how to insert and remove your contacts? Watch this informative video

 Expert Contact Lens Fittings in Kennett Square

-Our office has thousands of lenses in stock, and most patients leave with lenses on the same day as their fittings.
+We have thousands of lenses in stock, and most patients leave with lenses on the same day as their fittings!
 Let us help take the confusion out of which lenses are best for you–single use lenses, lenses you can sleep in, bifocals, lenses for astigmatism, colors or even RGP’s….let us help you discover your personal favorites!

 We always welcome new patients!